YMakushenko/visualization/02_activities/assignments/assignment_4.md

     > What software did you use to create your data visualization?
     1. I used Jupyter Notebook for creating my data visualization.
 Specifically, I used Python libraries including pandas for data manipulation, folium for creating interactive maps, and geopy for geocoding addresses.

+    2. I used Power BI to create my second data visualization.

     > Who is your intended audience?
     1. The intended audience for this visualization includes parents looking for licensed child care centers in Toronto, policymakers, and researchers interested in analyzing the distribution and availability of child care services in the city.

+    2. The intended audience for this visualization includes policymakers, city planners, education administrators, and parents in Toronto.
+This visualization is designed to help them understand the distribution and capacity of licensed child care centres across the city.

     > What information or message are you trying to convey with your visualization?
     1. The main message of the visualization is to show the geographical distribution of licensed child care centers in Toronto and to highlight which centers offer fee subsidy contracts.
 This helps in identifying areas with high or low availability of subsidized child care services.

+    2. The visualization aims to convey the total number of child care spaces available in various licensed child care centres in Toronto.
+It highlights the different types of child care spaces (e.g., infant, toddler, preschool, kindergarten, school-age) and distinguishes centres that offer fee subsidies from those that don't.

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
     1. Substantive: The map is focused on providing meaningful information about the location and subsidy status of child care centers.
 This helps users make informed decisions.
     Perceptual: Different colors are used to distinguish between centers that offer fee subsidies and those that do not, making it easy to perceive the information at a glance.
     Aesthetic: The map is designed to be visually appealing yet simple.
 Clean markers and no legends by default ensures that the map is not cluttered.
 Legends pop-up when to move the cursor over the selected marker.
 Markers are chosen to be easily visible against the map background.
 The map is centered around Toronto with an appropriate zoom level to give a clear view of the city and the distribution of the centers.

+    2. Substantive: I ensured the data accurately represented the number and types of child care spaces available at each centre.
+    Perceptual: I used different colors for the different types of spaces (IGSPACE, TGSPACE, PGSPACE, KGSPACE, SGSPACE).
+    Aesthetic: I chose a clean and readable layout, with a horizontal bar chart to make it easy to compare the total spaces across different centres.
+The use of color helps in distinguishing between the various categories.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
     1. I ensured reproducibility by: